Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: Wow.

-A:So, that is the situation, we’re going to see – I filed the cross complaint last Tuesday, so we will see – when I was in Washington, D.C. and Pennsylvania visiting the farmer who was on his farm against whom the suit was filed.
+A: So, that is the situation, we’re going to see – I filed the cross complaint last Tuesday, so we will see – when I was in Washington, D.C. and Pennsylvania visiting the farmer who was on his farm against whom the suit was filed.
 So, I will let you know by email how that goes when I get their answer.